lecheng/deeplearner/README.md

 # deeplearner
-Self projects of deep learning
+Self projects of deep learning by tensorflow

 1. poem generation